KevinColemanInc/whois-scraper/README.md

 ## What happens when the whois information fails to fetch?

 In `./out`, all of the failed domain json files are pre-fixed with "FAILURE#{domain}".
 The exception for the failure is stored in the file in the `reason` attribute

+## This takes forever.
+How can I run this in the background?

+`$ nohup ruby app.rb &> results.txt &`

+This will push it a daemon and write the results to `results.txt`.
+You can watch the logs "live" by running:

+`$ tail -f results.txt`